mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 See the project's [documentation](https://docs.ntfy.sh/) to learn what ntfy does and why it might be useful to you.

-**Note**: you need to install [the `ntfy` app](https://docs.ntfy.sh/subscribe/phone/) on the device in order to receive push notifications from the ntfy server.
+**Note**: you need to install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/) on the device in order to receive push notifications from the ntfy server.
 Notifications can also be sent/received on the ntfy's web app.
 Refer [this section](#usage) for details about how to use the apps.

 ### UnifiedPush support